Southern Thailand insurgency: PULO

 The Patani United Liberation Organisation (PULO) is a movement that was founded on the nationalist and secular values of Patani nation-building.
 Its priority was freeing Pattani from Thai rule by all means, including armed struggle.

 However, since 2001 the civil society in the three southern Thai provinces has experienced a widespread imposition of legalistic Salafi norms and the reality on the ground is today very different from what it was in former southern Thailand.
 Salafism has heavily eroded Patani cultural identity and current insurgent groups have extreme religious goals, such as an Islamic Caliphate, to the detriment of Patani nationalism.
 Although some of the present-day insurgents are very likely former PULO members, it is still unclear whether they fight for PULO's cause and it is likely that many may have become part of the more active and religious organisations that have overtaken PULO.
 In recent years PULO's leadership has largely lost control over its insurgents and has a very limited overall degree of influence over the insurgency in southern Thailand.

 On 26 July 2009 Abu Yasir Fikri, President of PULO, and the "emir" of the Group of Mujahidin Islam Patani (GMIP), Me Kuteh, agreed to join forces.
 Abu Yasir Fikri was allowed to speak on behalf of the GMIP on all political issues.
 The agreement included a section in which they agreed to form a unified military force, the Patani Liberation Army (PLA).
 The PLA would be commanded by the First Deputy Military Commander of the Patani United Liberation Organisation (PULO).

 On 18 April 2009, PULO outlined a solution to conflict at the OICs Twelfth Meeting of the Intergovernmental Group of Experts to consider the Conditions of Muslim Communities and Minorities in Jeddah.

+ISIS

+The Islamic State (IS) is a newcomer to South Thailand insurgency, though first hint of its emergence has begun since 2018.
+Unlike other militant groups, IS carries explicit messages based on Salafi jihadism, calling for the region to secede from South Thailand and to establish it as a province of the group's global outreach.
+A media outlet called Al-Nibras News propagating IS propaganda.
+In 2025, IS-inspired militants launched a major attack on a police convoy, killing one police officer.
+The group is also appeared to be gaining strength, due to the eroding power of PULO and disunity of other insurgent groups over which path should be taken, although to which length it can undermine the state is unknown.